f5devcentral/f5-agility-labs-nginx/docs/class5/module6/module6.rst

   progress: 90% done
   progress: 100% done

-3. Click back on to the WebShell on the legitimate VM.
+3. Click back on to the WebShell on the Legitimate Traffic Generator VM.
 Did the output from the script change?
 Output now shows the HTTP/2 service is experiencing an outage.

 .. code:: shell